nmarghetti/portable-env/README.md

    ![Portable env](readme/portable_env.png)

+   Do not hesistate to launch `Upgrade portable env` from time to time to get updates.

    You can also install many portable applications from PortableApps.com.
 To do so, you can just click on `Apps` --> `Get More Apps` --> `By Category` and select the applications you want to add (eg. Chrome, Firefox, Notepad++, OBS).

 ### WSL